-Jordan’s media take care to observe the limitations set by the authorities.
+Jordan’s media take care to observe the red lines set by the authorities.
 Journalists are subject to close surveillance by the intelligence services and must be affiliated with the state-controlled Jordanian Press Association.
-The authorities have stepped up control, especially over the Internet, since 2012, when the press and publications law was overhauled.
-Hundreds of websites have been blocked since 2013 because they do not have a license.
+The authorities have stepped up control—especially over the Internet— since 2012, when the press and publications law was overhauled.
+Hundreds of websites have been blocked since 2013, mostly on the grounds that they have no licence.
+Under the 2015 cyber-crime law, articles published in online newspapers and social network posts by citizen-journalists can be punishable by jail sentences and can constitute grounds for pre-trial detention.
 Security grounds are often used to prosecute and sometimes jail journalists under an extremely vague terrorism law.
-Gag orders issued by the media commission restrict the public debate and limit journalists’ access to information on sensitive issues.
+Gag orders issued by the media commission can restrict the public debate and limit journalists’ access to information on sensitive issues.